zagui440s/personalCP/3DataStructures/day1/data-structures.md

 - [LinkedList - Reverse](https://leetcode.com/problems/reverse-linked-list/)

 - Bonus: if you have time, explore Leetcode.
 Stick to 'easy' problems for now (they are hard enough), but it can be a good way to learn about what types of data structures are out there, as there are many more then our program can cover in this week.

+> Note: we recognize even the 'easy' problems are not that easy.
+We want you to get more familiar with Leetcode and what these kinds of challenges involve.
+The problems often seem contrived but they are a kind of exercise designed to stretch the muscles of your programming brain.